Levitt-Fuirst’s Personal Insurance Annual Update

 * Transferred any of your properties into Trusts or LLCs

-* Acquired new properties,
+* Acquired new properties

-* Acquired new cars,
+* Acquired new cars, boats, motorcycles, or ATVs

-* Acquired or sold any fine arts,
+* Purchased, sold or gifted any fine arts, jewelry, or collectibles

 * Installed a new alarm monitoring device (e.g. water leak detector)

-* Added any drivers to your household
+* Added any drivers to your household, or had any household drivers move out

 * Taken a defensive driving course